qujeee/qujeee/README.md

 **⚡️ Developer of Cijfer Royale (40.000 users)**

 A personal grade assistant for Dutch students, providing an overview of your grades with graphs 📈, averages 📊, and calculations 🧮, seamlessly integrated with student information platform Somtoday for automatic grade updates, or manual entry if needed – the ultimate student tool.
+Made with Flutter.

 <div><img width="50px" height="50px" src="https://cijferroyale.nl/images/logo.png" alt="Logo" style="
 border-radius:20%;">